CivicVision/civicvision.github.io/source/blog/en/2015-06-02-mapping-with-d3.html.markdown

   - Adding interaction to the map
     - Creating a tooltip
     - Adding mouseover effect
-  - Creating a choroplet map
+  - Creating a choropleth map
   - adding labels